HC-85/voice-meal-tracker/README.md

    - _Currently_: script displays PrettyTable
    - TODO: Deploy visualization with a Phoenix webpage
 8. **Online Learning** - *pending*
-   - TODO: Allow user to correct entries and use these corrections for reinforcement.
+   - TODO: Allow user to correct entries and use these corrections to keep learning.

 Other TODOs:
 - Find smaller base image that works with the project (currently using universal).
+- Add Makefile for automation.
+- Add tests with pytest.
+- Communicate processes with internal APIs using Flask.
+- Add option to instead use GCP to store the database and write to it
+- Try replacing GLiNER with a sentence-to-sentence model whose output can be easily parsed.
+- Develop a complete interface with Phoenix.